GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/modeltoedge.md

 After you export the model container, the next step is to deploy the model container to the edge server.

-If this is the first time you use the solution, we suggest you to manually deploy the model container to get you familiar with what technologies and components are behind the scenes.
+If this is the first time you use the solution, we suggest you to manually deploy the model container to get familiar with what technologies and components are behind the scenes.

 There are other [automatic deployment options](./automaticdeployment.md) available, you can set up [Anthos Config Sync](./anthosconfigsync.md) or [Cloud Deploy](./clouddeploy.md).